kw7oe/todous/README.md

 However, in this project, there's a few things I wish to practice.
 I have always love how those productivity apps allow users to visualise their progress in graph.
 So, one of my primary goal in developing this application is to implement this feature.

-## Use Cases
-1. Visitor can login and sign up in the home page.
-2. Visitor can add tasks.
-3. Visitor can mark task as done.
-4. Visitor can remove tasks.
-5. __Visitor can view their progress in graph.__

 ## Features
 1. Graph _(Yes, I like graphs a lot)_
 	* The graph is plotted using [Chart.js](http://www.chartjs.org).